richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 * `archive` is the bucket to move the raw SnowPlow event logs to after successful processing

-Each of the bucket variables should start with an S3 protocol - either `s3://` or `s3n://`.
+Each of the bucket variables must start with an S3 protocol - either `s3://` or `s3n://`.
 Each variable can include a sub-folder within the bucket as required, and a trailing slash is optional.